 Eventually, the IRS had to get involved as the couple was suspected of filing fraudulent tax returns.

 Alex Toth was facing tax fraud charges in 2008 when he died suddenly at the age of 60.
-Both him and Rhoda had pleaded guilty, and they were awaiting sentencing at the time when Alex passed away.
+Both he and Rhoda had pleaded guilty, and they were awaiting sentencing at the time when Alex passed away.

 Reports suggest that at the time of the criminal investigation, the lottery millions were a nearly forgotten memory.
 Nothing was left of the jackpot, and Alex and Rhoda were once again living in almost abysmal conditions.
 They had no electricity at their home.
 The only source of power was a wire linking the home to the couple’s car engine.